MixedRealityETHZ/AR_Journey_into_Movies/README.md

 - Performs image retrieval and camera localization using a modified **HLoc pipeline**
 - Estimates camera poses in the SfM coordinate frame
 - Computes a **similarity transformation (sRt)** to align the SfM world with the mobile AR session
-- Returns refined poses to the mobile client for accurate AR alignment
+- Returns refined movie frames AR session poses to the mobile client for accurate AR alignment

 ---